skategui/babylonhealthtest/README.md

 ### Project

 - config folder contains everything related to the config of the app, from the variables used in debug and prod to the group of gradle dependencies.
-- app/src/androidTest contains the espresso tests (**6 espresso tests**)
+- app/src/androidTest contains the espresso tests (**6 espresso tests**) ([fake the AndroidInjector](https://github.com/skategui/babylonhealthtest/blob/master/app/src/androidTest/kotlin/guillaume/agis/babylonhealth/ui/list/EspressoListPostsActivityTest.kt#L49) instead of using a "EspressoDaggerComponent" )
 - app/src/sharedTest contains the classes shared and used in unit and espresso tests
-- app/src/test contains the unit tests. (**34 unit tests**)
+- app/src/test contains the unit tests. (**30 unit tests**) with [Truth](https://github.com/google/truth)

-- api folder contains all the classes responsible to create an HTTPClient and make requests to the server
-- Common folder contains the shared ViewModel and shared Activity
-- Di folder contains everything related to dagger2 and its modules to inject the dependencies into the right places.
-- model folder contains all the models
-- Repo folder contains all the classes responsible to make the http requests to the server
-- Ui folder contains all activities(one feature per folder) and the custom views.
-- Usecase folder contains all the classes responsible for some business logic and interactions between the repos, use cases etc.
-- Datatore folder contains all the classes that store data locally (could use room in the future)
+### Layouts decision

+- [activity_post_detail](https://github.com/skategui/babylonhealthtest/blob/master/app/src/main/res/layout/activity_post_detail.xml) and [activity_list_posts](https://github.com/skategui/babylonhealthtest/blob/master/app/src/main/res/layout/activity_list_posts.xml) are a ConstraintLayout, the most performant layout for complex UI as it's flatten the view (no nested views).
+- [item_comment](https://github.com/skategui/babylonhealthtest/blob/master/app/src/main/res/layout/item_comment.xml) is a RelativeLayout, because it's a simple UI, with no nested views, used in a recyclerview.
+ConstraintLayout is not really efficient in a recyclerview as it takes time to inflate constraintLayout because of the constraints.
+- [item_post](https://github.com/skategui/babylonhealthtest/blob/master/app/src/main/res/layout/item_post.xml) is a CardView, used in a recyclerview.
+ConstraintLayout is not really efficient in a recyclerview as it takes time to inflate ConstraintLayout because of the constraints.
+But in other context, ConstraintLayout would have been a good pick as the view could be flatten.

 ### Improvements made

 - Compress images
 - When loading the posts list, does not map the full response into a list of objects but instead use a ResponseBody(see [PostsRepositoryImpl](https://github.com/skategui/babylonhealthtest/blob/master/app/src/main/java/guillaume/agis/babylonhealth/repo/PostsRepositoryImpl.kt) for the full comment).
-It has improve the speed of the request by 10x and use 17% less memory.
+It has improved the speed of the request by 10x and use 17% less memory.
 - Use annotation @Binds instead of @Provides when possible to have less generated files from Dagger2.
 - Does not reload users already fetched from the server.
 Currently store in memory but could use room if we wish to have some data consistency and be able to use the app offline.
-- Network : Cache the requests (but all the same with age limit)
+- Network : Cache the requests for 10 minutes in order to not remake the request to the server, then consume less battery and get the data faster.

 ### Improvements to make in the future